 As discussed above, the weights in the post-treatment year are mechanically endogenous.
-We instrument the change in market access $ln\text{CMA}{i\,2010}-ln\text{CMA}{i\,2001}$ for the change in market access when the weights are fixed at a predetermined level.
-To provide an additional source of exogeneity to the accessibility measure, we construct the weights using data from 1990.
-However, because we only have aggregated data for 1990, we use Chile's Estraus zones as the spatial unit of destination.
+We instrument the change in market access $ln \text{CMA}{i\ 2010} - ln \text{CMA}{i\ 2001}$ for the change in market access when the wages are fixed at their predetermined level (i.e., in 2001).
+As we rely on origin-destination surveys, we use Chile's Estraus zones as the spatial unit of destination.
 The Ministry of Planning constructed these zones to analyze transport systems in the country's main cities.
-For the Santiago Metropolitan area, there are 618 Estraus zones (see Niehaus et al., 2016, for details); consequently, for each of the approximately 11,000 blocks, we calculate the market access considering 618 destinations weighted by their commercial floor space.
+For the Santiago Metropolitan area, there are 618 Estraus zones (see Niehaus et al., 2016, for details); consequently, for each of the approximately 18,000 blocks, we calculate the market access considering 618 destinations weighted by the expected wage.

-We must compute the travel time between origin-destination pairs for each available mode: car, buses, and subway.
+We must compute the travel time between origin-destination pairs for each available mode:

+car, buses, and subway.
 We calculate the minimum travel times for each block i to the 618 Estraus zones using ArcGIS's Network Analysis Tools and speeds reported in SECTRA (2001) and SECTRA (2012).
-We also consider that in 2007, a fare integration for buses and the subway was implemented, changing the decision-making process of individuals traveling on public transportation.
+We also consider that in 2007 a fare integration for buses and the subway was implemented, changing the decision-making process of individuals traveling on public transportation.
 Due to this change, in 2010, public transport users could use buses and the subway for different trip stages, paying only the subway fare.
 Therefore, in the post-treatment year 2010, we allow combining both modes.
-Details of the calculation of travel times are in Appendix A2.
+Details of the calculation of travel times are in Appendix ??.

 We must also consider that modes are used with different intensities in different city areas.
 For example, a highway in areas where the predominant mode is public transport should have a less significant impact than a subway line.
-We must also estimate a mode choice model to aggregate over modes to account for this.
+We therefore estimate a mode choice model to aggregate over modes to account for this.
 We follow Ahlfeldt et al. (2015) and measure overall travel times by weighting each mode's minimum travel time using the share of trips undertaken by each available mode.
 We estimate a Logit mode choice model for each year using Santiago's 2001 and 2012 Mobility Survey.
 We then predict shares for each mode and each origin-destination pair to use as weights.
 Because the post-treatment weights are mechanically endogenous, as mentioned in Section 3.4, the weights for our instrumental variable are also fixed at a predetermined level, using the information only from 2001.